IbrahimShamma99/IbrahimTechBlog/src/pages/Files-mern/index.md

 mongoose.model("file",fileSchema);
 ```

-And this is how we built the user schema sounds easy right? :nerd_face:
+And this is how we built the user schema sounds easy right?
 <br/><br/>
 Now let's build the server instance which will listen on port 5000 on /server/server.js